MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_PSModulePath.md

 # About PSModulePath

 The `$env:PSModulePath` environment variable contains a list of folder locations that are searched to find modules and resources.
+PowerShell recursively searches each folder for module (`.psd1` or `.psm1`) files.

 By default, the effective locations assigned to `$env:PSModulePath` are: